xi-virus/ProjectAirSim/docs/transition_from_airsim.md

 6. Make sure the ID Name of the SunSky actor  is "SunSky_2" (you can see this by hovering the mouse over the actor label in the World Outliner actor liss).
 The "SunSky_2" is the default unless there are other SunSky actors in your scene.
 7. You can also add "Volumetric Clouds" actor to the scene to make the sky dome more realistic.

-## Converting an AirSim OSS configuration to AirSim vNext
+## Converting an AirSim OSS configuration to Project AirSim

 Refer to the [documentation on configuration](config.md) for information about Project AirSim's configuration files and what settings are available.